thesse1/webmethods-api-gateway-staging/README.md

 The azure_demo_01 environment set includes two PROD_INT environments PROD_INT_01 and PROD_INT_02 and it includes two PROD_EXT environments PROD_EXT_01 and PROD_EXT_02.
 For every deployment on PROD_INT or PROD_EXT, the assets will be imported on PROD_INT_01 and PROD_INT_02, or PROD_EXT_01 and PROD_EXT_02, respectively.

 > Note: If the imported assets already exist on the target environment (i.e., assets with same IDs), they will be overwritten for the following asset types: APIs, policies, policy actions, applications, scope mappings, aliases, users, groups and teams.
-Any assets of any other types, like configuration items, will not be overwritten.
+Any assets of any other type, like configuration items, will not be overwritten.

 Finally, if an API Portal / Developer Portal is configured on the target stage, the pipeline will iterate over all APIs included in the API project and republish every API to the API Portal / Developer Portal (if it is already published).
 It will republish the API with the same configuration (endpoints and communities) as it is currently published.
 API which are not (yes) published, will be skipped.